principle105/thomasthechatbot/README.md

 ### Mesh

 Prompts are associated with responses through a "mesh" which is stored in `storage/mesh.thomas`.
 The mesh consists of a dictionary where the key is the UUID of the prompt and the value is a "link".
-Links are used to associate responses to patterns of words, they have the following structure:
+Links associate responses to patterns of words, they have the following attributes:

 `stop_words: set`
-Stop words separated from the tokenized prompt
+Stop words separated from the tokenized prompt.

 `keywords: set`
-The remaining words which are lemmatized by their part of speech
+The remaining words which are lemmatized by their part of speech.

 `resps: dict[str, set]`
 Responses to the prompt where the key is the response UUID and the value is a set of mesh ids from the previous prompt.